Copyright November 8, 2017

 In this parable, the Lord Jesus is saying, “Do you think God is going to trust you with heavenly riches if you are not using properly or rightly the earthly possessions which He has given you?”
 Are you serving God or mammon?
 You cannot serve both.

 Now, let us look at “trust” and related terms.
 “Trustor,” “trustee,” and “trust estate” are derivatives of the word “trust.”
+The concept of trust if found throughout the Bible.
 The suffix “-ee” added to trust results in a new word meaning a person with to whom something is entrusted.
 A “trustor” is one who entrusts monies and properties to a “trustee” who holds the money and property entrusted to him in “trust” for the benefit of the true, equitable, and beneficial owner, the “beneficiary.”

 Some meanings of trust, as given in the 1828 Webster’s Dictionary, are: “(1) Confidence; a reliance or resting of the mind on the integrity, veracity, justice, friendship or other sound principle of another person.
 He that putteth his trust in the Lord shall be safe.
 Proverbs 20.25.
 (2) Something committed to a person’s care for use or management, and for which an account must be rendered.
 Every man’s talents and advantages are a trust committed to him by his Maker, and for the use or employment of which he is accountable.”

-In the context of definition (2), the word “trust” (as opposed to the concept) is mentioned four times in the Bible:
+In the context of definition (2), the word “trust” is mentioned four times in the Bible:

 - “But as we were allowed of God to be put in trust with the gospel, even so we speak; not as pleasing men, but God, which trieth our hearts” (1 Thes.
 2.4).